 She soon discovered that many of her friends did not possess the skills of CPR or First Aid Training.
 So, after 17 years of service in a career she loved, Tammy left the RAAF to follow her new-found passion – to help others learn the skills to save a life.
 She now delivers CPR/First Aid training to loyal clients & is proud to be partnered with Link CPR Plus RTO Number 45426

 Tammy uses the passion & experience gained from her personal experience with Carson’s near-drowning and the skills learnt in the RAAF for others to relate, to educate,empower & deliver Training to her clients.
 Tammy also utilises accelerated learning techniques to enable clients to retain the information more effectively and thus better protect their loved ones.

-First Aid YUCAN2 proudly partners with Link CPR RTO Number 31587
+First Aid YUCAN2 proudly partners with Link CPR Plus RTO Number 45426

 Follow me on: